Believe it or not! Brazilian fisherman survives by clinging to ocean buoy for two days

 Story highlights

-A Brazillian man was rescued two days after being adrift in the Atlantic Ocean by clinging to a signal buoy.
+A Brazilian man was rescued two days after being adrift in the Atlantic Ocean by clinging to a signal buoy.

-A Brazillian man was rescued two days after being adrift in the Atlantic Ocean by clinging to a signal buoy.
+A Brazilian man was rescued two days after being adrift in the Atlantic Ocean by clinging to a signal buoy.

 A 42-year-old fisherman from Brazil, David Soares survived in the middle of the Atlantic Ocean by braving the current when he fell off his fishing vessel on 25 December.
 Soares was on his own on Christmas from Atafona beach in the north of Rio de Janerio state to fish when this incident happened.